Registered Nurse -Heart and Lung unit - Ward 6 South at Te Whatu Ora - Health New Zealand Capital, Coast & Hutt Valley, Wellington Hospital

 Mō tō mātou rōpū - About our team

-Ward 6 South is a busy cardiac unit that provides tertiary cardiac services for the central NZ region.
-The nursing team cares for patients across both cardiology and cardiothoracic specialties.
-You will work in a large team of around 80 nurses, and will be supported by a committed and focused nursing management team incorporating a Charge Nurse Manager, Associate Charge Nurse Managers, and Clinical Nurse Educators.
+6 South has a large team of 100 nursing staff who work closely with the Cardiology and Cardiothoracic services and associate multi-disciplinary team.
+You will be supported by a committed and focused nursing management team incorporating a Charge Nurse Manager, Associate Charge Nurse Managers, and Clinical Nurse Educators.

 Moū - About you

 - Registration with the Nursing Council of NZ (NCNZ) as a Registered Nurse